 4. How to Choose an Acupuncturist?

 There are two important criteria you should look for in a veterinary acupuncturist:

-1. Your veterinary acupuncturist must be a licensed veterinarian.
+Your veterinary acupuncturist possesses a veterinary license.

 Your veterinary acupuncturist acquires formal training in the practice of acupuncture for animals.
 (For example, the International Veterinary Acupuncture Society offers a certification program for veterinary acupuncturists.)